 Labrador is known for its challenging terrain and relentlessness bugs, but it is also known as having some of the most pristine landscapes in Canada.
 “There are so many places we got to see that would be national parks if they were closer to civilization,” says Noah Booth of Northern Scavenger.

-On March 3, 2020 Noah Booth and Paddling Magazine staffer Alex Traynor released their documentary, Boreal to Barrenlands – Crossing Labrador, to highlight their trip and they will be following it up with a video series that they will release on their Youtube channel starting March 11, 2020.
+On March 3, 2020 Noah Booth and Alex Traynor released their documentary, Boreal to Barrenlands – Crossing Labrador, to highlight their trip and followed it up with a video series on their Youtube channel.

 Noah had been flying into Goose Bay, Labrador quite frequently with work and after seeing the vast wilderness from the sky, he couldn’t help but wonder what it would be like to do a trip in this area.
 Reading books like Lure of the Labrador Wild by Dillon Wallace and Great Heart by John West Davidson and John Rugge gave the final push to plan a trip here.